 Odgers Berndtson has carved out a distinctive niche in public sector, education, and non-profit executive recruitment - sectors where the SHREK firms have less focus.
 They also maintain strong practices in healthcare, technology, and financial services.

-Fee range: $75,000-$150,000+ per retained search.
+Engagement fees: $75,000-$150,000+ per retained search.

 9. DHR Global - Good for VP-Level and Emerging Leader Searches

 That dual structure matters.
-Not every executive hire is a CEO or board seat.
+Not every executive hire is a CEO or directorship.
 Companies filling VP, SVP, and senior director roles often find that SHREK firms are overkill - but contingency recruiters lack the rigor of retained search.
 DHR fills that gap, as detailed in our complete guide to executive search.

-Fee range: $60,000-$120,000+ per retained search.
+What you’ll pay: $60,000-$120,000+ per retained search.
 Jobplex searches for VP and director roles may be priced lower.

 10. Stanton Chase - Good for Regional Executive Recruitment

-Fee range: $50,000-$100,000+ per retained search - typically 15-25% lower than the largest global firms.
+Pricing: $50,000-$100,000+ per retained search - typically 15-25% lower than the largest international firms.

 How Much Do Executive Search Firms Charge in 2026?